 How to make paleo muffins

 Scroll down to the recipe card for the detailed instructions.
 It’s such an easy recipe!
 Here are the basic steps:

 1. Mix the ingredients by hand, in a single bowl.
+How easy is that!

 2. Divide the mixture evenly between greased muffin liners.

 I haven’t tried it yet, but I’m pretty sure you could mix 1/4 cup of chocolate chips or blueberries into the batter for a nice variation.

 Sometimes, when I have fairly old leftovers, I slice them in two, toast, and spread them with butter or almond butter.
 So good!